FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 • Recent research shows that many different aspects of red light therapy can help promote high-quality sleep

-One of the most common reasons that people use red light therapy is to improve the quality of their sleep.
+One of the most common desired red light therapy benefit is the hope that regular use will improve the quality of their sleep.
 Red light therapy uses both red and infrared wavelengths of light that are irradiated on the body.
 This form of therapy was discovered by NASA [1] researchers in the mid-1990s and has become popular due to its ease of use, safety, and the effects that people experience while using it.

 While red light therapy has been used for applications like wound healing for almost three decades, using it for sleep is a newer application.
-The use of red light therapy for sleep emerged as a potential application in 2012, when a study involving a group of athletes found sleep-related benefits.
-Since then, research into the benefits of red light therapy for sleep have continued to expand.
+The use of red light therapy for sleep emerged as a potential application in 2012 when a study involving a group of athletes found sleep-related benefits.
+Since then, research into the benefits of red light therapy for sleep has continued to expand.

 What is Sleep?